-Benefits Available While Hospitalized as an Inpatient No oboveo Bone Marrow Transplants No charge Clinical Trials Clinical Trial services require prior authorization by UnitedHealthcare.
-If you participate in a Cancer Clinical Trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Participating Providers, you will be responsible for payment of the difference between the Out-of-Network Providers billed charges and the rate negotiated by UnitedHealthcare with Participating Providers, in addition to any applicable Co-payments.
-No charge Hospice Services (Prognosis of life expectancy of one year or less) No charge Hospital Benefits No charge Mastectomy/Breast Reconstruction (After mastectomy and complications from mastectomy) No charge Maternity Care Preventive tests/screenings/counseling as recommended by the U.S. Preventive Services Task Force, AAP (Bright Futures Recommendations for pediatric preventive health care) and the Health Resources and Services Administration as preventive care services will be covered as Paid in Full.
+Benefits Available While Hospitalized as an Inpatient Bone Marrow Transplants No charge Clinical Trials Clinical Trial services require prior authorization by UnitedHealthcare.
+If you participate in a Cancer Clinical Trial provided by an Out-of-Network Provider that does not agree to perform these services at the rate UnitedHealthcare negotiates with Participating Providers, you will No charge be responsible for payment of the difference between the Out-of-Network Providers billed charges and the rate negotiated by UnitedHealthcare with Participating Providers, in addition to any applicable Co-payments.
+Hospice Services (Prognosis of life expectancy of one year or less) No charge Hospital Benefits No charge Mastectomy/Breast Reconstruction (After mastectomy and complications from mastectomy) No charge Maternity Care Preventive tests/screenings/counseling as recommended by the U.S. Preventive Services Task Force, AAP (Bright Futures Recommendations for pediatric preventive health care) and the Health Resources and Services Administration as preventive care services will be covered as Paid in Full.
 There may be a separate Co-payment for the office visit and other additional charges for services rendered.
 Please call the Customer Service number on your ID card.
-No charge Mental Health Services including, but not limited to, Residential Treatment Centers Please refer to Part C, Your Behavioral Health Benefits, beginning on page 133.
+No charge Mental Health Services including, but not limited to, Residential Treatment Centers Please refer to Part C, Your Behavioral Health Benefits, beginning on page 133, for a complete description of this coverage.
 No charge Newborn Care The inpatient hospital benefits Co-payment does not apply to newborns when the newborn is discharged with the mother within 48 hours of the normal vaginal delivery or 96 hours of the cesarean delivery.
 Please see the Combined Evidence of Coverage and Disclosure Form for more details.
-No charge Physician Care No charge Reconstructive Surgery No charge Rehabilitation Care (Including physical, occupational and speech therapy) No charge Severe Mental Illness Benefit and Serious Emotional Disturbances of a Child Inpatient and Residential Treatment Unlimited days Please refer to Part C, Your Behavioral Health Benefits, beginning on page 133.
-No charge Skilled Nursing Facility Care (Up to 100 days per benefit period) No charge Substance Related and Addictive Disorder including, but not limited to, Inpatient Medical Detoxification and Residential Treatment Centers Please refer to Part C, Your Behavioral Health Benefits, beginning on page 133.
+No charge Physician Care No charge Reconstructive Surgery No charge Rehabilitation Care (Including physical, occupational and speech therapy) No charge Skilled Nursing Facility Care (Up to 100 days per benefit period) No charge Substance Related and Addictive Disorder including, but not limited to, Inpatient Medical Detoxification and Residential Treatment Centers Please refer to Part C, Your Behavioral Health Benefits, beginning on page 133, for a complete description of this coverage.
 No charge Termination of Pregnancy (Medical/medication and surgical) Abortion is covered for all pregnant persons including, but not limited to, transgender individuals.
 No charge